harding/old-docs-history-bitcoin.org/en/developer-guide.md

 ### Avoiding Key Reuse

-Due to its public nature, Bitcoin's block chain is leaking information, causing privacy issues as well as potential security issues.
-As explained below, the solution to this problem is to avoid reusing the same keys and addresses.

-When it comes to privacy, every time you pay or are paid by someone, you give them a public key, pubkey hash, or script hash, allowing them to look up the corresponding balance of satoshis on the the block chain.
-However, most people prefer not to reveal how many satoshis they have to everyone with whom they transact.

-For this reason, it is highly recommended to use new public keys (in address form) for each incoming payment.
-This includes using [unique addresses][]{:#term-unique-address} when creating change outputs.
-This way, the new address will not be linked to any of your previous addresses, so the payer cannot see how many satoshis you have.
-He will, of course, know how many satoshis he pays you, and if he watches the block chain as you spend his payment, he may be able to figure out how much you haven't spent yet.

-If you combine his payment, or a transaction descended from it, with a payment someone else gave you, he may be able to track the [satoshis][] from that second payment too.
-But as long as you consistently use a new [public key][] (in some form) for every incoming payment, no one will ever be able to determine from block chain data the maximum number of satoshis you control.

-When it comes to security, avoiding key reuse can protect your private keys in the event of a serious flaw in the cryptographic signing system used by Bitcoin.
-The theory behind the signing system Bitcoin uses, ECDSA, has been widely peer reviewed without any problems being discovered, but actual implementations are occasionally found vulnerable to various attacks.

-Bitcoin was designed to anticipate these possible vulnerabilities by obfuscating ECDSA public keys with a SHA256 hash in either the P2PH or P2SH transaction types.
-SHA256 is based on different principles, nearly eliminating the chance of both ECDSA and SHA256 becoming vulnerable at the same time.

-However, when you sign a transaction, you reveal your full public key and a signature made by running data known to the attacker (the signed parts of the transaction) without SHA256 protection.
-According to the ECDSA theory, this doesn't matter.
-But in a world where flaws in cryptographic theories and implementations are occasionally found, signing a transaction puts you in a more exposed position.
+In each transaction, the spender and receiver reveal their public keys (in some form) to each other.
+Afterwards, either party can use the public block chain to track past and future transactions made with those same public keys, weakening each party's financial privacy.

+Avoiding key reuse can mitigate that problem.
+In the optimum situation, each public key will be used exactly twice: once to receive a payment and once to spend that payment.
+This will not guarantee financial privacy, but it will enhance it.

+Using new public keys ([unique addresses][]{:#term-unique-address}) when accepting payments or creating change outputs can be combined with other techniques discussed later, such as CoinJoin or merge avoidance, to make it extremely difficult to use the block chain by itself to reliably track how users receive and spend their satoshis.

-There is no technical reason you should ever need to use the same private key in more than one transaction.
-There is, however, one major non-technical reason which may drive you and your users into using the same private/public key pair more than once: reusable Bitcoin addresses.
+There is, however, one thing which may drive your application or your users into using the same public key more than once: reusable Bitcoin addresses.

-As explained previously, each Bitcoin address is the hash of a [public key][] derived from your [private key][].
-If you paste your address on your website, give it to your clients, or put it in a [QR code][URI QR code] printed on your shirt, you will likely end up using your private key multiple times.
+As explained previously, each Bitcoin address is the hash of a public key.
+If a users of your application reuse the same address multiple times---for example, by pasting static donation links on their websites---those users will likely end up using the same public key multiple times, weakening their privacy.

-The increases in privacy and security make it highly advisable to build your applications to avoid [address][] reuse and, when possible, to discourage users from reusing addresses.
+We encourage you to build your applications to avoid public key reuse and, when possible, to discourage users from reusing addresses.
 If your application needs to provide a fixed URI to which payments should be sent, please see Bitcoin the [`Bitcoin:` URI section][section bitcoin URI] below.

 ### Transaction Malleability